arbor-sim/arbor/doc/cpp/morphology.rst

 CV discretization as mcables
 ----------------------------

-The :ref:`cv-policy <cv-policies>` assigned to a cable-cell determines the discretization of the cell in a way that is obscure to the user.
-It is often useful for the user to have a detailed view of the CVs generated for a given morphology and cv-policy.
-Specifically, it is useful to know how many CVs a cable-cell is comprised of, or how many CVs lie on a certain region of the cell.
+It is often useful for the user to have a detailed view of the CVs generated for a given morphology and :ref:`cv-policy <cv-policies>`.
+For example, while debugging and fine-tuning model implementations, it can be helpful to know how many CVs a cable-cell is comprised of, or how many CVs lie on a certain region of the cell.

 The following classes and functions allow the user to inspect the CVs of a cell or region.